Nose Surgery or Rhinoplasty in Birmingham AL

-Nose surgery may be performed in an accredited office-based surgical facility, licensed ambulatory surgical center or hospital.
-Be sure to arrange for someone to drive you to and from surgery and stay with you for at least the first night.
+Nose surgery procedures are performed at our accredited Outpatient Surgery Facility in Birmingham, Alabama.
+Be sure to arrange for someone to drive you to and from surgery and stay with you for at least the first night after surgery.

 Anesthesia choices for nose surgery include intravenous sedation and general anesthesia.
 Your doctor will recommend the best choice for you.

 Nose Surgery Incisions

 Rhinoplasty is performed using either a closed procedure, where incisions are hidden inside the nose, or an open procedure, where an incision is made across the columella (the narrow strip of tissue that separates the nostrils).

 Through these incisions, the skin that covers the nasal bones and cartilages is gently raised, allowing access to reshape the structure of the nose.

 Once the underlying structure of the nose is sculpted to the desired shape, nasal skin and tissue is redraped and incisions are closed.
 Additional incisions may be placed in the natural creases of the nostrils to alter their size.